 If you found a genie tomorrow, I bet two things you might wish for would be time and money.
 They are easily something everyone could use more of.
 I have been diligently working on a time machine and a patent for a money tree, but sadly I haven't made much progress!
 Fear not, my quest is always going to continue.

 Just like you personally wish there were more hours in a day and possibly more cash in the bank, businesses have the same desires.
 When it comes to hiring, time and money are two of the greatest factors at play.

-The average cost to hire someone is between $2,000 for a blue collar worker and upwards of $7,000 for an upper-level manager.
+It costs thousands of dollars to hire someone, even if you do it internally.
 So, naturally, everyone who has to hire would like to do it more cost-effectively.
 And you shouldn't be surprised to learn time kills deals.
 It happens in sales and recruiting alike.

 So, we need a quick and less expensive way for you to find and hire the best.
 Introducing, the video interview.

 Simply, you will save time and money.
 Secondarily, you get a bit more information than a phone interview.